D04: The Role of a Lietime

 BARGIE: Kitchen.

-DERF: Kitchen?
+DERF: Kitchen? [laughing] That's good.
 That's good.
-That's good.
+That’s good!
 Now we gotta put the—where the rubber meets the road.
-There's gonna be people coming up and you gotta lie to them, okay?
-You already nailed it when you said you're from Kitchen.
-You said you're from Kitchen!
-That's a lie!
+There's gonna be people comin’ up and you gotta lie to them, okay?

-BARGIE: I have coffee.
+BARGIE: [awkwardly] I… have… coffee.
 I am not a ship.
-My name is Darf.
+My name is… Darf.

-DERF: Stay on target.
-Just one lie at a time.
-One at a time.
+DERF: One at a time.
 You don't need to lie about everything.
 Just one.

-BARGIE: Alright, here it goes.
+BARGIE: Alright, here it goes…

-COFFEE DRINKER: [splutters, gags, and spits out the coffee] That's the worst coffee I've ever tasted.
+COFFEE DRINKER: [splutters, gags, and spits out the coffee]

-COFFEE DRINKER: You're right.
+COFFEE DRINKER: Ah, you're right.

 GUY WHO POINTS OUT FIRES: Hey, hey, everybody.
 The generator's on fire.
 Where's the fire extinguisher?

 DERF: Here's the other thing, Bargie.
 You don't need to get so creative.
+Just stay—

-GUY WHO POINTS OUT FIRES: Well can you give it to me or…?
+GUY WHO POINTS OUT FIRES: Well, can you give it to me or…?

 DERF: Just say the first thing.
-You don't need it.
-It's not a story.
+You don't need it—it's not a story.
 It's just a lie.

-GUY WHO POINTS OUT FIRES: Oh, the fire's spreading to the scenery.
+GUY WHO POINTS OUT FIRES: Oh, the fire's spreading to the scenery!

 BARGIE: Would you like to have some of the fire extinguisher that I definitely have?

 GUY WHO POINTS OUT FIRES: Yes!
-Oh!
+Yes!!

 COFFEE DRINKER: It burns!
 Oh, it's gas!

-WRITER 4: Smaller brownie.
+WRITER 4: Smaller brownie—hm?

-WRITER WITH A BROKEN LEG: Maybe the knife could snag on one of the brownies?
+BROKEN-LEG WRITER: Maybe the knife could snag on one of the brownies?

-SHAE: No, no, no. No, no, see, that's too good.
+SHAE: No, no, no!
+No, no, see, that's too good.
 That's too good of a payoff.
 We want this to be lower stakes.

 HEAD WRITER: Let me see if I'm understanding this.
 [The head writer uncaps the marker and summarizes on the whiteboard]